 Cleveland Park Library Construction Project

 Community EngagementCommunity input is a critical part of the design process.
-The Library is gathering input about what spaces and services customers would like to see in the new library several ways.
+The Library hosted community meetings, and conducted surveys and focus groups to gather input about what spaces and services residents want in their new library.

 Provide Comments OnlineShare your ideas and view others' ideas in the Cleveland Park Library Idea Community.